🎯 Stream performance is mainly based on your network's performance

 🎯 Airtame can be set up on most network configurations as long as it meets the requirements.

-🎯 "WiFi forwarding" will bridge Airtame's AP with the network it is hooked up to.
+🎯 "WiFi forwarding" will bridge Airtame's AP with the default gateway of Airtame device.
+It can be Ethernet connection as well.
 Thus, providing users on the hotspot with Internet. ☝️This may not be preferable due to security concerns in some corporate environments.

 - "Client Isolation" or "NAT Mode", typically enabled on Guest WiFis, must be disabled since it prevents computer and Airtame from being able to communicate with each other on the network.
 (For alternatives, see our section below on Multi-Network setups for internal & guest access)